 You would be crazy not to take advantage of the many outdoor activities Wanaka has to offer.
-From chill boat rides across the lake, through hiking and kayaking tours to scenic helicopters flights and even skydiving!
+From chill, boat rides across the lake, through hiking and kayaking tours to scenic helicopter flights and even skydiving!

-Another positive is that Wanaka is still emerging as an adventure destination as opposite to Queenstown, making it less crowded!
+Another positive is that Wanaka is still emerging as an adventure destination opposite Queenstown, making it less crowded!